scientific-python/repo-review/docs/plugins.md

 minimum_pre_commit_version: 2.9.0
 ```

+You can also narrow down the `files` / `types_or` if your plugin only supports
+a subset of files (which most should).

 ## GitHub Actions support

 You can add an `actions.yml` file similar to this to natively support GitHub